-The controls to mitigate potential impacts from the unexpected find of contamination during Stage 1 are provided in Table 5.13.
+The controls to mitigate potential impacts from the unexpected find of contamination during Stage 1 are provided in Table 5-13.
 Response procedures in the event of a spill of hazardous chemicals or dangerous goods are provided in Appendix C.

-Table 5.13 - Contamination mitigation measures
+Table 5-13 - Contamination mitigation measures

-Reference Action Timing Frequency Records Responsibility CoA-3.24 SoC-CL1 EA-17.5-A Where actual or potential contaminated material is encountered during the works, cease all works in the vicinity of the find and notify the Environmental Adviser.
-Team Leader - Onshore Environment to engage an appropriately qualified environmental consultant to undertake sampling and analysis of the material.
-Classify and dispose of the contaminated Construction and use As required Incident report Waste dockets Waste register Correspondence Construction Supervisor / Environmental Adviser Team Leader - Onshore Environment

-Reference Action Timing Frequency Records Responsibility material to an appropriately licensed facility in accordance with NSW EPA Waste Classification Guidelines.
+Criteria Action Timing Frequency Records Responsibility CoA- 3.24 SoC-CL1 EA-17.5- A Where actual or potential contaminated material is encountered during the works, cease all works in the vicinity of the find and notify the Environmental Adviser.
+Team Leader Environment - Eastern Queensland and NSW to engage an appropriately qualified environmental consultant to undertake sampling and analysis of the material.
+Classify and dispose of the contaminated material to an appropriately licensed facility in accordance with NSW EPA Waste Classification Guidelines.
 Recommence works in the area only after receipt of written advice from the consultant.
-Team Leader - Onshore Environment to notify Liverpool Plains Shire Council if contaminated soil is encountered during excavation works.
-Where previously unidentified contamination is encountered that exceeds notification thresholds, Team Leader - Onshore Environment to notify the EPA under the CLM Act.
+Team Leader Environment - Eastern Queensland and NSW to notify Liverpool Plains Shire Council if contaminated soil is encountered during excavation works.
+Where previously unidentified contamination is encountered that exceeds notification thresholds, Team Leader Environment - Eastern Queensland and NSW to notify the EPA under the CLM Act.
+Construction and use As required Incident report Waste dockets Waste register Correspondence Construction Supervisor / Environmental Adviser Team Leader Environment - Eastern Queensland and NSW